-The Children's House is governed by the Kindergarten Act, the regulatory framework that govern the purpose and content of the kindergarten.
+The Children's House is governed by the Kindergarten Act, the regulatory framework that governs the purpose and content of the kindergarten,

 Preschool education constitutes the most important period in children's lives.
-It is the most prolific time of their lives for absorbing the sounds and meanings of the words, developing their fine and gross motor skills and laying the foundation for their social and emotional well- being.
+It is the most prolific time for absorbing the sounds and meanings of words, developing fine and gross motor skills and laying the foundation for the development of social and emotional well- being.
 We are aware that together with parents we play a critical role in the development of these young explorers and target all the areas of their development, building the foundation for a lifetime of learning.

 We recognize that all children are unique and individual with different strengths, interests and abilities.
 Our aim is to create an environment in which children succeed, are themselves and respect other individuals.
-We achieve that by introducing each child to activities she/he is able to accomplish, encouraging making choices and supporting his/her social and emotional development.
-With us, children learn that everybody is valued and that other people's opinions and feelings are important and have to be respected.
-We make sure children recognize their own emotions (wonder, joy, sorrow), use their language to express them and teach our young learners constructive ways to convey both positive and negative feelings.
-Every day we help children to understand what is right and what is wrong and why it is important to be good boys and girls, share toys and materials with peers and adults in nursery.
-In our kindergarten children are taught social skills; they build friendships, establish concepts of fairness, sharing, cooperation, teamwork and self-control.
+We achieve that by introducing each child to activities she/he can accomplish, encouraging making choices and supporting his/her social and emotional development.
+With us, children learn that everybody is valued, and that other people's opinions and feelings are important and must be respected.
+We make sure children recognize their own emotions (wonder, joy, sorrow), use their language to express them and teach our young learners' constructive ways to convey both positive and negative feelings.